 Dogs are welcome to come with you on your holiday in any of our carriages except in Mevy.
-We charge £20 per week per animal.
-We generally have a recommended maximum of two dogs, but please contact us if you need more flexibility, as we will always do our best to accommodate.
+We charge £25 per week per animal.
+We generally recommend a maximum of two dogs, but please contact us if you need more flexibility, as we will always do our best to accommodate.

 When your dogs come on a Railholiday, we can guarantee they will have a holiday to remember.
 Cornwall is a great place for dogs, with lots of dog friendly beaches, moors and a wonderful network of footpaths.